my name is robin molteno - I founded/built cslsx, and will guide you here for a 2 minute read.

 cslsx is here to fight that. cslsx is here to make sure that the talent, inventiveness, and tenacity of south african artists has a fighting chance.

-so, what you’ll find here is sa’s first fully-functioning, online artist market - integrated with secure payments, low-cost door-to-door shipping, an artist directory, collect-from-artist and artist-centric video content - with even more innovative features yet to join the ranks. principally, it is a toolset.
+so, what you’ll find here is sa’s first fully-functioning, online artist market - integrated with secure payments, low-cost door-to-door shipping, an artist directory, collect-from-artist and artist-centric video content - with even more innovative features yet to join the ranks. principally, it is a toolset. and I built that toolset to be available to all south africans - whether you are in an apartment in the city, or 6km inside a location, with no physical address.

 it’s clear what cslsx is here to do.